codefresh-io/argo-hub/workflows/sonar/versions/0.0.1/docs/sonar-scanner.md

 * SONAR_HOST_URL - the server URL
 * SONAR_LOGIN (required) - The Kubernetes secret with the Sonar login token
 * SONAR_LOGIN_SECRET_KEY (optional) - The key in the Kubernetes secret with the Sonar login token.
 Default is 'token'
-* REPO_URL (required) - Git repo to be run containing sonar-project.properties
+* REPO_URL (required) - Git repo to be run containing sonar-project.properties.
+Key defaults to token.
-* GIT_TOKEN (required) - the k8s secret name that contains a key named token with the git secret inside it
+* GIT_TOKEN (optional) - the k8s secret name that contains a key named token with the git secret inside it

 ### Outputs
 no outputs